This is everything left by someone who has died, including property, money, and other possessions.

 It’s a good idea to choose more than one executor, so that they can share the work between them, and in case one executor dies before you.

 Make sure that you check with your chosen executor(s) whether they’d be happy to take on this job.
 You should include their full name and address in your will so that they can be easily found.

 - write one yourself – you can buy templates in stationery shops or online

 - use a will-writing service.
 Will-writing services can be cheaper than solicitors, but unlike solicitors they aren’t necessarily legally qualified.
-The Money Advice Service has more information.
+Find out more on Money Helper.